 The amount of new music releases in 2015 is staggering.
 And it’s basically impossible to be able to listen to everything out there.
 But when it comes to Singapore Rock, well then it is possible to almost do just that.
-Thus, a justification for this list – our recommendations for Continue Reading

 The new kid on the block, Neon Lights sought to cover as much ground as possible in terms of appealing to the broadest demographics.
 Presumably, this was deemed necessary by Neon Lights to distinguish itself from the other big-scale music festivals in Singapore viz.
 Laneway and The Gathering (formerly Hostess Club Weekender).

 Regular visitors to Power of Pop will be aware that my definition of “pop” is pretty wide.
 But of course, in the context of modern pop (read: vacuous) , that definition becomes somewhat irrelevant for my purposes.
 Also, if I say “rock ‘n’ roll”, most people will think of the 50s (read: dated) and so, sometimes I need to be uber-specific and say “country-folk-pop-rock” to describe the type of pop music that I love.
 Hope that clarifies.
 From that perspective, I wanted to share very specifically, the bands and artists in Singapore whom I feel fit that particular bill and hope that you’d discover some new music to love as well.

 What was my day like at Laneway SG 2015?
 Really good fun actually, meeting loads of cool music people (you know who you are!), boozin’ and enjoying pretty useful festival food as well.
 The people watching was fruitful – looking at the sweet young things in their hipster outfits made me feel like an anthropologist (okay, not really).

 But seriously folks, this is indicative of the Singapore public’s interest in music in 2014 and a great way to start the musical calendar.
 I will covering the festival as usual and am looking forward most to good music and good company.